-Cara plans to release a new EP for Summer 2020 and is so excited for you to hear her new music!
+Cara plans to release an EP for Autumn 2020, and is so excited for you to hear her new music!

 Written by Jessica Povey